 Procreate’s straight line feature is a game changer and a huge perk of this amazing drawing software.
 It can go wrong though.
 Some users complain of getting into situations where they can only draw straight lines.
-Not good.

 Let’s dive into the tips and tricks you need to know to draw straight lines in Procreate.
 And, what you need to know so that you don’t end up in a straight line trap.
 Here are the dos and don’ts of drawing straight lines in Procreate.